CatMeat/Vintage-Radio-KiCad-Symbols/README.md

 - DeMorgan Alternate: should be grouped by workflow.
 - Should show internal wiring of pin to element.
 - For internal visual layout try to reference a manufacturer data sheet.
+- Unused pins may be hidden.
+But I have found some real world circuits that use these as extra connection locations.

 Symbol properties